Huntington Library & Gardens

 © The Huntington Library, Art Collections, and Botanical Gardens

 My sons friend had the added surprise of seeing one of his favorite actors (Tony Goodwyn) from the hit show, Scandal, who appeared to be planning a scene in the gardens.
 My husband loved seeing Blue Boy, as well as the Chinese Gardens.
-Me?
-I loved everything!
+My son and I?
+We loved everything!

 Enough talk.
 It’s time for you to see why you should bring your family to the Huntington Library and Gardens for spring break, too…